ronyjdesousa/pa-ping/README.md

-# PAPING
+# PA-PING

 ## TCP Ping Utility

-Paping is an open-source utility for testing TCP/IP network connectivity between hosts.
+Pa-ping is an open-source utility for testing TCP/IP network connectivity between hosts.

 It works similarly to `ping`, but uses TCP connections instead of ICMP echo